stelligent/dromedary-serverless/README.md

 Or you can launch by using `gulp` in this repo:

+* **PREREQUISITES -** You need Node.js installed.
+If using a linux machine, you can run `sudo yum install nodejs npm --enablerepo=epel`, or for OS X, check out [nodejs.org](https://nodejs.org/en/download/).
+You'll also want to have gulp installed: `npm install -g gulp`
+* Download this repo and then run `npm install` first to install all dependent modules.
 * Bring the pipeline up with `gulp pipeline:up --token=XXXXXXXXXXXXXXXXX`
 * You can run `gulp pipeline:wait` to wait for the stack to come up, and then `gulp pipeline:status` to get the outputs and `gulp pipeline:stacks` to see what applicaiton stacks the pipeline has currently running.
 * To tear everything down, run `gulp pipeline:teardown`